 Students are expected to have regular and prompt attendance in class.
 Missing more than 40 minutes of an 80-minute class (or half the period for a shorter class) constitutes an absence.
 A note from a parent/guardian verifying an absence will be kept on file in the Attendance Office through the end of the school year.

-A student who misses more than 7 class sessions in a semester, for a particular course, is considered to be excessively absent.
-A student that is excessively absent is in danger of losing academic credit for the course(s) in which the absences occurred.
-In special and rare cases, where there is documented evidence that additional days of absence are necessary, a student may be allowed up to 10 days of absence without losing credit.
-However, if a student exceeds 10 days of absence in any particular course, he/she may lose academic credit, regardless of the academic grade.
-Any student that exceeds 15 absences will lose academic credit regardless of the grade or reason(s) for the absence(s).
+A student who misses more than 10 class sessions in a semester, for a particular course, is considered to be excessively absent and, therefore, in danger of losing academic credit for the course(s) in which the absences occurred.
+Any student who exceeds 15 absences will automatically lose academic credit regardless of the grade or reason(s) for the absence(s).

-When a student reaches 7 absences in a class for any reason (excused, unexcused, truancy, or suspension) during a semester, a conference may be scheduled with the student, a parent, and the Assistant Principal, Student Services.
-At this conference, reasons for the excessive absences will be reviewed and a plan for successfully completing the semester will be discussed.
+When a student reaches 7 absences in a class for any reason (verified, unexcused, truancy, or suspension) during a semester, a conference may be scheduled with the student, the parent(s)/guardian(s), and the school counselor.
+At this conference, the reasons for the excessive absences will be reviewed and a plan for successfully completing the semester will be discussed.
 The student may also be placed on an attendance contract to which the student must adhere in order to earn credit for the class.

 Types of Absences

-any absence for an acceptable reason (as listed above) in which the parents have failed to notify the school and have not written a note for the student’s attendance file.
+any absence for an acceptable reason (as listed above) in which the parent/guardian has failed to notify the school and has not provided a signed note for the student’s attendance file

-Authorized family absences are those absences that have been prearranged through and approved by the Assistant Principal, Student Services.
-These absences are counted towards the student’s 7 allowable absences and will be included in the total absence count if a loss of credit situation should arise.
+Authorized family absences are those absences that have been prearranged through, and approved by, the Vice Principal.
+These absences are counted towards the student’s allowable absences and will be included in the total absence count if a loss of credit situation should arise.

 Note: A mandated and verified court appointment is not counted as an absence provided the student presents an official statement from the court noting the time and length of the appointment upon return to school.